Onufriev-Lab/GBION_tutorial/README.md

 # Tutorial GBION model

-This tutorial aims to demonstrate simulation of a DNA in implicit solvent in combination with explicit ions.
+This tutorial aims to demonstrate simulation of a DNA and nucleosome in implicit solvent in combination with explicit ions.
 We assume that user has basic skills of running MD simulations using AMBER package.
 It also requires installing python with NumPy and Matplotlib libraries and CHIMERAX([link for downloading](https://www.cgl.ucsf.edu/chimerax/download.html)).

 The outline of this tutorial:
 1. Brief introduction into GBION model